aliatiia/spartan-ecdsa-audit-report/README.md

 **Spartan-ecdsa**

 Spartan-ecdsa is a library for proving and verifying ECDSA (secp256k1) signatures in zero-knowledge.
-Group membership proving time is 10x faster in Spartan-ecdsa compared to [efficient-zk-ecdsa], the previous implemenation by Personae Labs.
+Group membership proving time is 10x faster in Spartan-ecdsa compared to [efficient-zk-ecdsa](https://github.com/personaelabs/efficient-zk-ecdsa), the previous implemenation by Personae Labs.
 It is developed using the [Spartan](https://github.com/microsoft/Spartan) proof system which does not require trusted setup.
 However, Spartan uses ``secp256k1`` curve intead of ``curve25519-dalek`` in Spartan.

 The Spartan-ecdsa circuits, commit [3386b30d9b](https://github.com/personaelabs/spartan-ecdsa/tree/3386b30d9b5b62d8a60735cbeab42bfe42e80429), were reviewed by 13 auditors between June 19, 2023 and July 5, 2023.